anonymousIclrRepo/iclr_submission_prelim/README.md

 # Greedy Layerwise CNN

+This is a peliminary research code.

 Code for experiments on greedy supervised layerwise CNNs

-CIFAR pruning experiments  and code for updating the final auxillary final update

 CIFAR experiments can be reproduced using cifar.py